Randal O'Toole

 Randal O'Toole (born 1952) is an American public policy analyst.
 The majority of O'Toole's work has focused on public lands, land-use regulation, and transportation, particularly light rail.
-He frequently criticized proposals for passenger rail systems.
+He frequently criticizes proposals for passenger rail systems.

-He had been associated with the Cato Institute as an adjunct scholar since 1995 and a senior fellow from 2007–2021.
-O'Toole was the McCluskey Visiting Fellowship for Conservation at Yale University in 1998, and has served as a visiting scholar at the University of California, Berkeley (1999) and Utah State University (2000).
-O'Toole studied economics at the University of Oregon, but did not receive a degree.
+He had been associated with the Cato Institute as an adjunct scholar since 1995 and a senior fellow from 2007 to 2021.
+O'Toole was the McCluskey Visiting Fellow for Conservation at Yale University in 1998, and has served as a visiting scholar at the University of California, Berkeley (1999) and Utah State University (2000).
+O'Toole studied economics at the University of Oregon at the graduate level for three years but did not receive a degree, he also holds a B.S.
+Degree in forest management and geology from the University of Oregon.
 O'Toole's private consultancy is known as the Thoreau Institute.

-O'Toole described himself as "The Antiplanner".
+O'Toole usually refers to himself as "The Antiplanner".
 He was fired by the Cato Institute in December 2021.